jdovener/qa-project1/README.md

 The Orders page shows all orders currently entered into the database.
 On this page the user can:
 * Add orders by populating the forms at the bottom of the page and pressing the 'Add' button.
+    * The 'Customer ID' field is a foreign key from the Customers table in the database, this MUST be populated with an existing ID present in the Customer table or the app will not allow entry.
+    * The 'Product ID' field is a foreign key from the Products table in the database, this MUST be populated with an existing ID present in the Product table or the app will not allow entry.
 * Update the status of an order to 'Pending' or 'Delivered' by pressing the 'Update' button beneath each entry.
 This is represented by either a yellow label or a green label beneath the product entry.
 * Delete product entries by pressing the 'Delete' button beneath each entry.

-The 'Customer ID' field is a foreign key from the Customers table in the database, this must be populated with an existing ID present in the Customer table or the app will not allow entry.
-The 'Product ID' field is a foreign key from the Products table in the database, this must be populated with an existing ID present in the Product table or the app will not allow entry.

 ---